Michael Elgin: Impact Wrestling (2019–2020)

 After leaving NJPW, Elgin signed with Impact Wrestling.

 Elgin debuted at Impact Wrestling's Impact Wrestling Rebellion show, confronting Brian Cage moments after Cage became the new Impact World Champion and attacked him afterwards.
 On the May 3 episode of Impact Wrestling, Elgin defeated Johnny Impact and Pentagón Jr. in a triple threat to determine the number one contender for the Impact World Championship.
-On the May 17 episode of Impact Wrestling, Elgin lost to Rich Swann by disqualification when Elgin beat down Swann outside of the ring.
-On June 7, at the Slammiversary XVII event, Elgin faced Cage for the Impact World Championship, but lost the match.
-Elgin would attack Cage after their match, only to be speared by a returning Rhino.
-At Bound for Glory 2019, Elgin defeated Naomichi Marufuji.
-At Hard To Kill, Elgin lost to Eddie Edwards.
-On June 22, 2020, it was announced that Elgin was suspended by Impact following sexual assault allegations that were made public as part of the Speaking Out movement.
-On June 26, Impact Wrestling announced Elgin would be removed from all future programing and his contract would be terminated.
+On the May 17 episode of Impact Wrestling, Elgin lost to Rich Swann by disqualification when Elgin beat down Swann outside of the ring. on the May 31 episode of Impact Wrestling, Elgin and Johnny Impact lost to Rich Swann and Willie Mack. on the June 14 episode of Impact Wrestling, Elgin defeated Willie Mack.

+On July 7, at the Slammiversary XVII event, Elgin faced Cage for the Impact World Championship, but lost the match.
+Elgin would attack Cage after their match, only to be speared by a returning Rhino. on the July 19 episode of Impact Wrestling, Elgin and Willie Mack entered a tournament where they defeated Ace Austin and Stone Rockwell in the first round but lost a 4-way tag team elimination match to Sami Callihan and Tessa Blanchard. at Unbreakable, Elgin defeated Eddie Edwards. on the August 23 episode of Impact Wrestling, Elgin fought Rhino to a double count-out. on the August 23 episode of Impact Wrestling, Elgin defeated Rhino in a street fight. on the September 13 episode of Impact Wrestling, Elgin defeated Dinastia.
+At Victory Road, Elgin defeated TJP. on the October 4 episode of Impact Wrestling, Elgin defeated TJP in a remach. on the October 18 episode of Impact Wrestling, Elgin defeated Fallah Bahh.
+At Prelude to Glory, Elgin and The North lost to Naomichi Marufuji, Rhino and Rob Van Dam.